olivierfriard/boris_docs/create_new_project.rst

 ____________________________________________________________________________________________________________________________________________

-This modifier can be used to save a value from an external data file (defined during the creation of the observation).
+This modifier can be used to record the value of a variable coming from an external data file (defined during the creation of the observation).

 You have to define the variable name in the **Variable name** edit box.
 This is mandatory and the name of the variable **must** be the same than the variable defined in the observation.